tracktownsoftware/VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries/README.md

 # VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries
 A possible bug in VS2022 is it does not apply the "Toolbox Controls Installer" registry entry to automatically populate the VS2022 toolbox with a .NET Framework 4.6.2 Windows Forms custom control.
-This works in VS2019 (and VS2017).
+This works in VS2019.

 Microsoft documentation (see the sections about AssemblyFoldersEx registration):  [The Toolbox Controls Installer](https://www.microsoft.com/en-us/download/details.aspx?id=35536)